Marius-hubb/Network-Scanning/README.md

 <h2>Description</h2>

-This lab explores network scanning and traffic analysis using tools in both Linux and Windows.
-We start by inspecting network interfaces and gateway settings with commands like ip a, ifconfig/ipconfig, and ip route/route.
-We'll then discover live hosts on the local network through ARP-based scanning with tools such as arp-scan and netdiscover — demonstrating both active and passive modes.
+ This lab explores network scanning, fingerprinting, and traffic analysis using tools in both Linux and Windows.
+We begin by inspecting network interfaces and routing settings, followed by discovering live hosts through active and passive scanning techniques.
+Next, we analyze network paths, perform detailed host and port scanning using various Nmap techniques, and examine service versions and stealth scanning methods.
+Finally, we monitor network traffic in real time, applying filters to gain deeper insights into data transmission and security. <br />

-Next, we explore network path analysis with traceroute (and its variants like mtr, pathping, or tracert), and then transition into in-depth host and port scanning using Nmap.
-We will cover various scanning techniques, including ARP scans (nmap -sn), TCP scans (both full connect and stealth SYN scans), UDP scans, and methods to save and enhance scan outputs with verbose and XMAS scans.

-Finally, we capture and analyze network traffic in real time using Wireshark, applying filters to gain deeper insights into the data.<br />
 <br />

 <h2>Lab walk-through:</h2>